Maclean Mission: Return to Vis

-As Maclean was preparing for the return journey, an urgent signal arrived from Vivian Street stating that on 25 May there had been a large-scale airborne attack on Partisan HQ with gliders and parachute troops, that the Partisans had suffered heavy casualties and that Tito and the Allies' missions had managed to escape capture.
+As Maclean was preparing for the return journey, an urgent signal arrived from Vivian Street stating that on 25 May there had been a large-scale airborne attack on Partisan HQ with gliders and parachute troops, that the Partisans had suffered heavy casualties and that Tito and the Allied missions had managed to escape capture.
 Unbeknown to him, a meticulously planned and executed Operation Rösselsprung was underway.
 Tito had by now realised that he could no longer lead the Partisan movement while being constantly on the move.
-The decision was made to evacuate the HQ and the missions, first to Bari and then onto Vis.
+The decision was made to evacuate the HQ and the missions, first to Bari and then on to Vis.
 The flight was organised by the RAF and executed by a Russian crew.

 Once on Vis, Tito was able to conduct the movement while extending the co-operation with the Allies.
 Shortly afterwards he was invited to Naples to meet with the Supreme Allied Commander in the Mediterranean General Maitland Wilson and the British Prime Minister Winston Churchill.
 The Naples Conference was a success, the two leaders got on well and Churchill was "generous in his praise for Tito's leadership and in his recognition of the Partisans' contribution to the Allied cause".
 He also insisted that there could be no political recognition of the Partisan regime unless they came to some kind of arrangement with King Peter II, and warned Tito against a Soviet-style collectivisation of agriculture.
 After the ten-day sojourn, the group returned to Vis to manage political and military events ahead.

 As the Allies pushed towards Berlin, there was an expectation that the Germans would cut their losses and withdraw their troops from the Balkans to a "more tenable defence line in the north".
 This would refresh and reinforce their presence there and prolong the war.
 Their withdrawal from the region had to be disrupted.
 Maclean came up with a plan called Operation Ratweek, a week of intensive attacks on the lines of transport and communication, fuel supplies and general disruptions.
 He flew to Serbia to direct the activities in person and stayed there until the end of the operation when he was ordered to return to Italy as Tito had unexpectedly left Vis.